msarsha/devhelp_whatsapp_notes/README.md

-Repository to keep track of different recommendations from the DevHelp Whatsapp group
+Repository to keep track of different recommendations from the DevHelps Whatsapp group

 ## Index